gongbell/ContractFuzzer/how-to-deploy-a-contract.md

 ```
 The config directory contains a configuration file for contract deployment.
 You can copy and modify based on the arguments of the contracts you want to deploy.
 The verified_contract_abis contains the abi file downloaded from Etherscan.
-The verified_contract_bins contains the abi file downloaded from Etherscan by directly saving the Contract Creation Code into a bin file.
+The verified_contract_bins contains the bin file downloaded from Etherscan by directly saving the Contract Creation Code into a bin file.
-.

 Run
 ```
 docker run -it -v YourEthereumPrivateChainPath:/ContractFuzzer/Ethereum -v your_contracts_to_deploy:/ContractFuzzer/contract_deployer/contracts  -e "ContractFuzzer=/contractFuzzer/contract_deployer"  ContractFuzzer/deployer:latest